cloud-design-patterns-journey/docs/docs/labs/inventory-app/inventory-ui/index.md

-**Develop and deploy the UI component of the inventory application**

 <!--- cSpell:ignore ICPA openshiftconsole Theia userid toolset crwexposeservice gradlew bluemix ocinstall Mico crwopenlink crwopenapp swaggerui gitpat gituser  buildconfig yourproject wireframe devenvsetup viewapp crwopenlink  atemplatized rtifactoryurlsetup Kata Koda configmap Katacoda checksetup cndp katacoda checksetup Linespace igccli regcred REPLACEME Tavis pipelinerun openshiftcluster invokecloudshell cloudnative sampleapp bwoolf hotspots multicloud pipelinerun Sricharan taskrun Vadapalli Rossel REPLACEME cloudnativesampleapp artifactoryuntar untar Hotspot devtoolsservices Piyum Zonooz Farr Kamal Arora Laszewski  Roadmap roadmap Istio Packt buildpacks automatable ksonnet jsonnet targetport podsiks SIGTERM SIGKILL minikube apiserver multitenant kubelet multizone Burstable checksetup handson  stockbffnode codepatterns devenvsetup newwindow preconfigured cloudantcredentials apikey Indexyaml classname  errorcondition tektonpipeline gradlew gitsecret viewapp cloudantgitpodscreen crwopenlink cdply crwopenapp desktoplaptop -->

+# Develop and deploy the UI component of the inventory application

 ## Setup

+!!! note
+    Following this section means you have already deployed and configured the backend and BFF services from the previous steps.
+Your OpenShift cluster should have the `inventory-${INITIALS}-dev` project (with `${INITIALS}` as your actual initials), that has been configured with `ci-config` and `registry-config` secrets during previous lab.

-### Create your OpenShift project and register the pipeline
+### Create your OpenShift project, Git Repository and CI pipeline

-- Create a new repository from the [Carbon React template](https://github.com/IBM/template-carbon-react/generate) into your Git org.
+- Create a new repository from the [Carbon React template](https://github.com/cloud-design-patterns-journey/template-carbon-react).

     !!! warning
-        If you are developing on a shared education cluster, place the repository in the **Git Organization** listed in your notification email and remember to add your initials as a suffix to the app name.
-        - In order to prevent naming collisions, name the repository `inv-ui-{your initials}` replacing `{your initials}` with your actual initials.
+        In order to prevent naming collisions if you are running this as part of a workshop, chose the GitHub organization you have been invited to as `Owner` and name the repository `inv-ui-${INITIALS}`, replacing `${INITIALS}` with your actual initials.

-- Deploy this application with Tekton pipelines :
+- Deploy this application with Tekton:

-=== "Using OpenShift web terminal"
-    - In the OpenShift web console, head up to **Topology** menu on the left on the **Developer** perspective and click **Create a new project**.

-    - Give a name to your project, call it `dev-{your initials}`, the other fields are optional.

-    - Initialize a web terminal using the `>_` button on the top bar next to your name on the cluster.
-You should have a terminal with all the necessary development tools.

-=== "Using your local terminal"
     !!! note
-        You should have the `oc` and `igc` command line tools installed.
-If not, refer to the [developers tools setup page](/getting-started/devenvsetup/#tools-installation-on-desktoplaptop).
+        You should have the [`tkn`](https://github.com/tektoncd/cli?tab=readme-ov-file#installing-tkn), [`tkn pac`](https://pipelinesascode.com/docs/guide/cli/#install) and `oc` CLIs installed. `oc` can be installed through the help section of your OpenShift console.

     - In the OpenShift web console, click on email address top right, click on **Copy login command** and get the OpenShift login command, which includes a token.